shamirlabs/docs/docs/testnet/validate.md

 ## Next steps

+Check [Divascan.io](https://divascan.io) to view live testnet statistics.
+If everything worked well, you should find your node there!

 During the Diva testnet, it's important that you always keep your node up to date with the latest version.
 See the [Update your node](update/update-diva-auto) section.

 Failing to update might mean you stop receiving keyshares and you will degrade the overall network performance (which relies on your DVT).